alwaysbegrowing/blog/content/posts/2023/08-17-analytics-dev-perspective.md

 One of the most consistently used tools here at dAppling is our site analytics - using `@vercel/analytics` to track page views, users, and custom events over time.
 Every Monday we sit down and say to ourselves, was last week a 'good' week or a 'bad' week.
 A 'good' week is more users, more page views, more events.
 A 'bad' week, less users, less page views, less events.
 Quickly glancing at our analytics page provides a simple categorization of our past week's marketing, business development, and engineering strategy - was it 'good' or was it 'bad'.
 And from this quick glance, we formulate our next week's strategy which will be similarly evaluated the following Monday.
 Week in, week out we follow this process.

-While this is largely an oversimplification of our company strategy and development, and our decision-making each week is much more complex than whether the previous week was 'good' or 'bad', the fact remains that site analytics provide a useful, quantifiable metric to drive our product.
-In conjunction with other metrics, feedback, and data points, site analytics offers vitally important insights into performance and engagement.
+While this is largely an oversimplification of our company strategy and development, and our decision-making each week is much more complex than whether the previous week was 'good' or 'bad', the fact remains that site analytics provide a useful, quantifiable metric driving our product development.
+In conjunction with other metrics, feedback, and data points, site analytics offer vitally important insights into performance and engagement.

 ##### Analytics Development